somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * For instance, if condensation map is a bijective linear map, there is complete transfer of information.
 No change in rigidity.

 * For a condensation map to really be called a condensation map, it should increase the rigidity of the target to be more than that of the input.
 That is, decrease entropy of input.
-The tangent map at Identity is a condensation map which linearizes the Lie Group to its Lie Algebra.
-The exponential map which takes Lie Algebra to its Lie group is an evaporation map: it "delinearizes" the vector space.
+The tangent map at Identity is a Differentiation (condensation map) which linearizes the Lie Group to its Lie Algebra.
+The exponential map which takes Lie Algebra to its Lie group is an Integration (evaporation map): it "delinearizes" the vector space.
+The linear vector space being determined by its basis is much more rigid than a nonlinear group.

 * We see in representation theory that we can take nonlinear groups and condense them to linear operators.